evidence_review

 It helps to line the routes up honestly:

 The marketing instinct is to treat these as interchangeable — "it's all NAD+."
-Pharmacologically the route matters enormously, and on evidence the injectable route is the *least* studied of the three, not a validated shortcut.
+Pharmacologically the route matters enormously, and on evidence the injectable route is the least studied of the three, not a validated shortcut.
+(We put the three routes side by side on bioavailability, cost, and evidence in NAD+ IV vs injection vs oral.)
 The same gap applies to the "instant energy" claims attached to shots; we break those down in does NAD+ boost energy.
+And the same evidence gap haunts the oral end of the market too: products that wrap NAD+ in fat bubbles to "survive the gut" have no human absorption data either, as we cover in does liposomal NAD+ really absorb orally?.
+The needle-free nasal route is no better evidenced — its only data is animal brain-injury research, never tested in people, as we explain in can NAD+ nasal spray absorb through the nose?.

 Side effects and safety